So, you have planned to start your own business.

 - Limited Life – In many states, when a member leaves an LLC, the business is dissolved and the members must fulfill all remaining legal and business obligations to close the business.
 The remaining members can decide if they want to start a new LLC or part ways.
 However, you can include provisions in your operating agreement to prolong the life of the LLC if a member decides to leave the business.

-- Also, because the LLC is a newer business type, there is not as much case law to rely on for determining precedent.
+- Also, because the LLC is a newer business type, there is not as much case law to rely on for determining precedence.

 How to Form a Limited Liability Company (LLC)

-Before you form an LLC, you should check that your proposed business name is not too similar to another LLC registered with your state’s Secretary of State
+Before you choose LLC among various forms of business organization, you should check that your proposed business name is not too similar to another LLC registered with your state’s Secretary of State.
+Also, you should inquire if you need to know about EIN for foreign entity.

-The first formal paper you will need file with your state’s Secretary of State to form an LLC.
+This is the first formal paper you will need to file with your state’s Secretary of State to form an LLC.
 This is a necessary document for setting up an LLC in many states.

 Operating Agreement is an agreement among LLC members governing the LLC’s business, and member’s financial and managerial rights and duties.
 Think of this as a contract that governs the rules for the people who own the LLC.

-EIN is a number assigned by the IRS and used to identify taxpayers that are required to file various business tax returns.
+EIN is a number assigned by the IRS.
+It is used to identify taxpayers that are required to file various business tax returns.

 You can easily file for an EIN online if you have a social security number here: https://sa.www4.irs.gov/modiein/individual/index.jsp